BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Experiments

 \subsection{Experiment Setup}

-\paragraph{Dataset.} The dataset we use consists of 6 parametric families of PDEs that model fluid dynamics in different regimes.
+\paragraph{Dataset.} The dataset we use consists of 6 parametric families of PDEs that model fluid dynamics in different regimes (some families contain subfamilies using different ranges of physical parameters, so different data distributions exist even within a family).
 We collect the dataset from 3 heterogeneous sources: PDEBench \cite{takamoto2022pdebench}, PDEArena \cite{gupta2022towards}, and CFDBench \cite{luo2023cfdbench}.
 The dataset includes shallow water equations and the Navier-Stokes system with incompressible and compressible flow, regular and complex geometries, and different buoyancy settings.
 For datasets that do not provide a train/val/test splitting, we use the standard 80\%/10\%/10\% splitting.
 The total amount of data samples is about 69K trajectory sequences (time homogeneity can be used to create more training input/output pairs), which is the current amount used in comparable models.
-More details are included in Appendix \ref{sec:dataset_details}.
+More details are included in Appendix~\ref{sec:dataset_details}.

 \paragraph{Evaluation Metric.} We use the relative $L^2$ norm as the evaluation metric.
 More precisely, given the ground truth $\u$ and model's prediction $\tilde{\u}$, we compute the (time-averaged) relative $L^2$ error: